States

 Who actually provides medical care at the nursing home?

-Ask directly: How many physicians work here?
+So ask.
+How many doctors work here?
 Are they full-time or part-time?
-Does each resident have an assigned doctor, or do they see whoever's available?
-What happens if that doctor leaves — how long until a new one is assigned?
-A nursing home with stable physician relationships and regular rounds typically provides better continuity of care.
+Does my loved one get their own doctor, or do they see whoever shows up that day?
+What happens if that doctor leaves , how long before a new one takes over?

 What is the medical director actually doing?